endiz/Caldera-Tips/README.md

 ### [install_caldera.sh](scripts/install_caldera.sh)

-Use this script to install dependencies, install caldera, create and start the caldera service, and create and start the caldera backup service.
-It is recommend to run the script on a fresh install of a Ubuntu 22.04 OS.
+Use this script to install all dependencies, create a virtual environment, install caldera with default plugins, create and start the caldera service, and create a caldera backup cron job and log.
+It is recommended to run the script on a fresh install of a Ubuntu 22.04 OS.

 1. Make the backup script executable
    ```